BRUHItsABunny/bunnlog/README.md

 # bunnlog
-A simple wrapper for Golang logging loosely based on the Log and Timber
+A simple wrapper for Golang logging loosely esthetically based on the Log and Timber